-- If parents seek to invoke Stage 3 (following a failure to reach an earlier resolution), they will be referred to the appropriate Governor, who has been appointed by the Governors to call hearings of the Complaints Panel - The matter will then be referred to the Complaints Panel for consideration.
+- If parents seek to invoke Stage 3 (following a failure to reach an earlier resolution), they will be referred to the Chairman of the Governors' Governance Committee, who has been appointed by the Governors to call hearings of the Complaints Panel. - The matter will then be referred to the Complaints Panel for consideration.
 The Panel will consist of three people, one of whom should be a Governor and one of whom should be independent of the management and running of the school but chosen by the school.
 The convenor of the panel would usually be the Chairman of the Governance Committee.
 Failing that, it should be another member of the Governance Committee or either Deputy Chairman of Governors.
 No-one who has previously been involved in the case may sit on the panel.
-The convenor of the Panel will, on behalf of the Panel, then acknowledge the complaint and schedule a hearing to take place as soon as practicable and normally within 14 days (this may take longer during School holidays)

-- If the Panel deems it necessary, it may require that further particulars of the complaint or any related matter be supplied in advance of the hearing.
-Copies of such particulars shall be supplied to all parties not later than 7 days prior to the hearing - One other person may accompany the parents to the hearing.
+The convenor of the Panel will, on behalf of the Panel, then acknowledge the complaint and schedule a hearing to take place as soon as practicable and normally within 14 days (this may take longer during School holidays). - If the Panel deems it necessary, it may require that further particulars of the complaint or any related matter be supplied in advance of the hearing.
+Copies of such particulars shall be supplied to all parties not later than 7 days prior to the hearing. - One other person may accompany the parents to the hearing.
 This may be a relative, teacher or friend.
-Legal representation will not normally be appropriate - If a parent does not exercise the right to attend a panel hearing, this does not remove the School's obligation to hold the hearing in conformity with this complaints policy - If possible, the Panel will resolve the parents' complaint immediately without the need for further investigation - Where further investigation is required, the Panel will decide how it should be carried out.
+Legal representation will not normally be appropriate. - If possible, the Panel will resolve the parents' complaint immediately without the need for further investigation. - Where further investigation is required, the Panel will decide how it should be carried out.
 After due consideration of all facts they consider relevant, the Panel will reach a decision and may make recommendations, which it shall complete within 14 days of the hearing.
 The Panel will write to the parents informing them of its decision and the reasons for it.
 The decision of the Panel will be final.
-The Panel's findings and, if any, recommendations will be sent in writing to the parent, the Headmistress, the Governors and, where relevant, the person about whom the complaint has been made - Once invoked, a formal written complaint will be documented and a thorough record retained according to procedure from first notification through to final conclusion, regardless of whether the complaint has been upheld or not - The findings and recommendations will be available on the school premises for inspection by the Chair of Governors and the Headmistress.
+The Panel's findings and, if any, recommendations will be sent in writing to the parent, the Headmistress, the Governors and, where relevant, to whom the complaint has been made.
+A copy of the findings are available on the School premises for inspection by the Chair of Governors and the Headmistress. - Disciplinary matters to do with pupil behaviour; sanctions and decisions about appropriate action are dealt with in the School's disciplinary codes of conduct for pupils and the Rewards and Sanctions Policy - A list of school policies and procedures is available on the school website.

 Parents can be assured that all concerns and complaints will be treated seriously and confidentially.
-Correspondence, statements, and records relating to individual complaints will be kept confidential except where access to them is requested to the extent stated in Part 7, paragraph 33(k) of the Education (Independent School Standards) Regulations 2014, by the Secretary of State (also covered under Section 109 of the 2008 Education and Skills Act), or where disclosure is required in the course of the School's inspection or under other legal authority
+Correspondence, statements and records will be kept confidential except in so far as is required of the school by paragraph 6(2)(j) of the Education (Independent Schools Standards) Regulations 2003; where disclosure is required in the course of the school's inspection; or where any other legal obligation prevails.